 The American is a new man who acts on new principles; he must therefore entertain new ideas and form new opinions.
 J. Hector St. John de Crèvecœur

 The very fact that there is movement presupposes confidence in man and that there is a “good.”
 The questions: “what is reality?”, “what is the good?” and “can we actually know ‘the good’?” are still not answered to suit all, but that becomes secondary (but still very important).
 Confidence in man is manifest in Augustine’s noumenalist theory that God is “good” and God created man, therefore man is “good.”
 Aquinas sees man’s reason as still incorrupt and capable of finding “the good.”
 Virtually all the theorists discussed (Plato, Aquinas, Augustine, Rousseau, Locke, Mill, Weber, Dewey, and Strauss) think of man as a duality of “good” and “bad.”
 They all also offer a way to stimulate the “good.”
 Even Nietzsche in an ironic way highlights the danger of rejecting reason over impulse.
 Augustine states that selfish desires are not enough, in fact alone they will cause decay.
 Weber calls for an enlightened self-interest and Rousseau calls for commitment to society for moral development.
 Whether the “good” is of noumenalist or teleo-naturalist origin, or whether it is actually reachable are not part of the common American metaphysic, but are uncommon (and important) subsets.
-We will find out if and when we get there.

 To combat the dangers to this fluid and dynamic metaphysic, precautionary measures become pivotal issues.
 The concept of checks and balances becomes a key issue long before the concept of government is considered.
 Order becomes more important than justice in the eyes of some.
 As Lipset and Almond point out, stability (order) is evidence of justice (goodness).
 This is because justice in any form is only realizable in a context of order.
 Even this has a check in Aquinas’ and Locke’s theories of rebellion.
 This metaphysic also highlights the pivotal importance of the individual, and his fragility.
 Therefore, human, environmental, and capital investment called for by Aristotle, Weber, Niebuhr, Almond, and Lipset becomes very important.
 Finally, government, in general terms, is an issue on the metaphysical level because it too must reflect the open-ended answer of this complex philosophical framework.
 The rights of Locke’s and Rousseau’s man are inalienable, so government must not be too powerful.
 Yet the dangers of disorder (as Hobbes feared) and the threats to Burke’s “natural aristocracy” are threatened by the masses, so government must not be too weak.
 If confusion persists concerning this discussion of the American Metaphysic, let me offer one final explanation by paraphrasing and transposing the thoughts of Miguel de Unamuno about himself to personified America.
 The country America seems to come to no conclusions, she vacillates—now she seems to affirm on thing and then its contrary.
 She is full of contradictions—I can’t label her.
 America affirms contraries; she says one thing with her heart and another with her head.
 It is this conflict that unifies action—life!
 Therefore, it is this uncertain America that acts, not because she deems her principle of action to be true, but in order to make it true, in order to prove its truth, in order to create her own world.